RobDWaller/robdwaller.github.io/_posts/2020-07-17-handle-complexity-emergence-software.md

   return [];
 }

+/** Decision Point **/
+function overEighteen(person: Person): boolean {
+  return person.age >= 18;
+}
 ```
-The above code is not production ready nor testable, but it highlights the principle of isolation and it is more robust.
+The above code is not production ready nor easily testable, but it highlights the principle of isolation and it is more robust.
 Data retrieval exists in one place and we ensure it returns a correct collection of data.
 And our age check exists in another place and expects a `Person` object.

 The code can be improved further and made more testable by abstracting the code into separate modules.
 The age check can then be tested with a unit test and the data retrieval with an integration test.
 We've achieved isolation in this code because the age check `overEighteen()` method no longer knows where the `Person` data came from, or the purpose of the `boolean` it returns.